michail-nikolaev/task-force-arma-3-radio/README_EN.md

 > To bypass the well-known game bug with disappearing world items and pick up a radio safely, we recommend you do so through the inventory screen while standing directly over its position on the ground.

 * Settings configured for vehicle-mounted radios are also persistently stored.
 * By default, all radios use an embedded faction-specific encryption code for transmission.
 In practice, this means that even if you somehow found out the radio frequency of your opponent you would still not be able to intercept their communication by simply switching to it on your own radio.
-To be able to listen and talk on their frequency, you have to first capture one of their radios.
+To be able to listen and talk on enemy frequency, you have also need a captured enemy radios.

 > While intercepting your opponent's communication using a captured manpack radio, it is preferable to get in and remain inside a friendly vehicle.
 This way, you'll be able to listen to the enemy chatter using manpack, while at the same time being able to broadcast to your allies using the vehicle-mounted radio as the active one.

 ####Divers
 * You can not talk underwater (even while wearing a diving suit).
-However, at close distance your communication partner can hear some indistinct speech (exception – if you are underwater in an isolated vehicle).
+However, at close distance your communication partner can hear some indistinct speech (exception: if you are underwater in an isolated vehicle).
 * Being underwater, you can faintly hear muffled voices on land.
 * Use an underwater transceiver for communication among divers.
 * You can not use radio communication underwater (neither to talk nor to hear).
 If you want to pass some message – surface first.
-Exception – submersible at the periscope depth (divers can use a long range radio there).
+Exception: submersible at the periscope depth (divers can use a long range radio there).

 ###Operation modes
 The plugin supports two operation modes – **serious** and a **lightweight mode**.

 * **Lightweight mode** is the default mode.
 It is designed mainly for cooperative games.
 Its special feature is that using the plugin players can hear the dead, users not playing, users playing on a different server and users playing without the plugin avoiding the radio (just like with TeamSpeak).
 This makes games against people less convenient, but allows your friends to easily find out where you play, what's your frequency, etc. Naturally, those who play on the same server with activated addons and plugins will hear each other according to "radio laws": taking into account the radio frequency and distance.

-* **Serious mode** is designed for games played in player versus player (PvP) modes.
-To enable it, you need to create a TeamSpeak channel called `TaskForceRadio` (password – `123`).
-Players enable the radio plugin, join a server and plan their game tactics on the channel of their side.
-At the start of a mission, in a few seconds time, players will be forwarded to `TaskForceRadio` channel.
-In this way, players can hear only other live players that have plugin enabled and are on the same server.
-Dead players, in turn, can communicate only with each other.
-After a dead player respawns – he will hear only live players again.
-After the game ends, the players are transferred to the channel they used for game tactics before mission start.
+* **Serious mode** is designed for organized games played in player versus player (PvP) modes.
+To enable it, TeamSpeak administrator has to create a channel called `TaskForceRadio` with the password of `123`.
+Before the game, players upon launching TS, enable the radio plugin, split into teams with each occupying its own side channel and then, after joining the agreed upon game server comence a briefing on their forthcoming missiong.
+As the mission loads, in a few seconds time, players will be forwarded to `TaskForceRadio` channel.
+Therein, players can hear only other live players that have TFAR enabled, are on the same server and the same team.
+Dead players can communicate only among themselves, but once respawned will again adhere to the aforementioned restrictions.
+After the played mission concludes, the participants are transferred back to the TS channel they used for game tactics before mission start.

 ###Problem solving
 * `Pipe error 230` – most likely, it means you forgot to enable the plugin in TeamSpeak.